 Preclinical studies on the vaccines we assess in this trial have been performed in small animals, without safety concerns.
-However, this is the first time that this particular vaccine will be given to people.
+However, this is the first time that these particular vaccines will be given sequentially to people.

 The purpose of this study is to find out if the study vaccines are safe and how your immune system responds to them.
-Volunteers enrolled in Group 1 will only be assessed for safety and no immunology tests will be performed.
+In addition, we hope to learn what kind of side affects you may experience after receiving the study vaccines, and how severe those side effects will be.